argonautproject/us-core-patient-data-feed/spec.md

 ### 4.2 Profile-Specific Mapping for "update" trigger

-This section provides specific guidance for a minimum set of events to expose for the "update" trigger.
-Servers will publish detailed documentation of their triggers work, based on this guidance.
+This section provides guidance for a minimum set of events to expose via the "update" trigger.
+Servers will publish detailed documentation of their trigger functionality based on this guidance.

 - **US Core DocumentReference**:
     * A clinical note has new or updated content available, including draft content